openebs/website/src/data/pages/privacy-policy.md

 ### Transfer of personal information outside of the European economic area ("EEA") and international users

-We are headquartered in the united states.
+We are headquartered in the United States.
 We may access your personal information or transferred to us in the United States or to our affiliates, partners, or service providers who are located worldwide.
 If you are visiting our site from outside the United States, be aware that your information may be transferred to, stored, and processed in the United States where our servers are located, and our central database is operated.
 By using our site, you consent to any transfer of this information.

 You have the right to do any of the following with your personal information: